This story has been updated.

 No matter where or when they lived, every human that has ever existed has needed to eat.
 It was a driving force behind the evolution of our species, drawing our earliest ancestors out of Africa, bringing them across the globe as they pursued game and fertile soil.
 It helped create societies, economies and empires.
 It tells stories of survival and resourcefulness, of trade and exploration, of culture and identity.
 It’s one of the few things that literally connects every person, allowing us to explore places we’ve never seen and to travel through time.
 Pick any moment in history, and you can probably find a recipe that will take you there.

-This is one of the earliest known recipes, courtesy of one of the oldest civilizations in human history: the ancient Mesopotamian city-state of Sumer.
-This was where, around 4500 B.C., agriculture became an industry, and the basic elements of society grew out of it.
-The Sumerians developed and improved technologies that made the evolution of our species possible, such as the wheel, irrigation, mathematics, written language and cuisine.
-They domesticated and bred such animals as goats and sheep, and grew lentils, beets and, notably, barley, which was used to invent one of the most important parts of the Sumerian diet: beer.
-This recipe was discovered chiseled on a stone tablet, with little in the way of detail and a total absence of measurements; as such, this stew is an approximation of what may have been served in Sumerian homes, based not only on archeological evidence, but the culinary traditions that exist in the region where their ancient civilization once stood: modern-day Iraq.
+This is one of the earliest known recipes, courtesy of one of the oldest civilizations in human history in ancient Mesopotamia.
+This was where, during the fourth and third millennia BCE, agriculture became an industry, and the basic elements of society grew out of it.
+People living in ancient Mesopotamia developed and improved technologies such as the wheel, irrigation, mathematics, astronomy, written language and cuisine.
+They bred such animals as goats and sheep, and grew lentils, beets and, notably, barley, which were used to invent one of the most important parts of the Mesopotamian diet: beer.
+This recipe was discovered inscribed on a clay tablet that is nearly 4,000 years old, with little in the way of detail and a total absence of measurements; as such, this stew is an approximation of what may have been served in ancient Mesopotamian homes, based not only on archeological evidence, but the culinary traditions that exist in the region where their ancient civilization once flourished: modern-day Iraq.

-While you eat the stew, think about what life was like for a kid in ancient Sumer.
-Try writing a letter to an ancient Sumerian “pen pal,” telling them some of the ways your life is different from theirs, and some of the ways it’s the same.
+While you eat the stew, think about what life was like for a kid in ancient Mesopotamia.
+Try writing a letter to an ancient “pen pal,” telling them some of the ways your life is different from theirs, and some of the ways it’s the same.

 - What do you think they did every day?